Adele Diamond: Early life and education

 Having given up her initial thesis topic, she returned to a question that Jerome Kagan had posed in Diamond's first year in graduate school: "If infants all over the world show the same cognitive changes at roughly the same time, those changes cannot be due entirely to learning or experience, because their experiences are too diverse; there must be a maturational component; what might that maturational component be?"
 To answer that question, Diamond turned to neuroscience.

 Diamond hypothesized that maturational changes in the brain's prefrontal cortex made possible the impressive cognitive advances seen between 6 and 12 months of age.
 At that time no one was studying the prefrontal cortex or any topic in cognitive neuroscience in the Harvard Psychology Department.
 Diamond learned from books on her own and was granted permission to add Nelson Butters from the Boston VA (who had published widely on the anatomy and functions of prefrontal cortex) to her thesis committee.

 To get hard evidence on the brain to support her hypothesis, Diamond went to Yale University School of Medicine to work with Patricia Goldman-Rakic.
-That work was supported by Sloan and NIMH Postdoctoral Fellowship Awards.
+Her work was supported by Sloan and NIMH Postdoctoral Fellowship Awards.